-We once used phone calls and text messages to carry out all our communication, but now our private conversations are largely digitalised and carried out almost entirely online.
+We once used phone calls and text messages to carry out all our communication, now our private conversations are largely digitalised and carried out almost entirely online.
 We write to each other via messenger apps and share photos, thoughts, and feelings on social networks.
-But because all our private communication now takes place over these digital channels, we now need to think more about...
+But because all our private communication now takes place over these digital channels, we now need to think more about our...

 Facebook serves users all over the globe as a platform for connecting and interacting with both their friends and their communities.
 The social media giant has grown to represent not just individuals, but also businesses and political campaigns, among other things.
 By allowing its users to tailor their experience to suit their needs, though, Facebook is collecting a lot of data on each and every one of them – and it’s not always very responsible with handling it.

 Permanently deleting Facebook: how-to

 If you’re certain that you’re finished with Facebook, you can choose to permanently delete your account.
 This means that all of your information will be gone, with no option to retrieve it or reactivate your account in the future should you change your mind.
 Deleting your Facebook account only takes a few steps.

 Facebook recommends saving a copy of your data before permanently deleting your account.
 This can be done under “General Account Settings” and will serve as the only copy of your account information after its removal from Facebook’s servers.